jacobdstephens/pulsewrapper_dextools/README.md

 # Pulse Wrapper

-This project is a simple React application that allows users to wrap and unwrap ETH on the PulseChain network.
-It also displays the current price of PLS and WETH.
+This project is a simple React application that allows users to wrap and unwrap PLS to WETH on the PulseChain network.

 ## Features